A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Simulation results

 The overall superiority of ACGM and MACGM can be attributed to the effectiveness of line-search.
 Interestingly, ACGM manages to surpass FISTA-CP and MFISTA-CP even when the latter are supplied with the exact value of the global Lipschitz constant.
-This is because ACGM is able to accurately estimate the local curvature, which is often below $L_f$.
-For the L1LR problem, where the smooth part $f$ is not the square of a linear function, the local curvature is substantially lower than the global Lipschitz constant with LCEs hovering around one fifth of $L_f$ (Figure~\ref{labelaac}(c)).
+This is because ACGM is able to accurately estimate the local curvature, which is often well below $L_f$.
+For the L1LR problem, where the smooth part $f$ is not the square of a linear function, the local curvature is substantially lower than the global Lipschitz constant with LCEs hovering around one fifth of $L_f$ (Figure~\ref{labelaad}(c)).
 One would expect AMGS to be able to estimate local curvature as accurately as ACGM.
-This is does not happen due to AMGS's reliance on a ``damped relaxation condition''~\cite{refaap} line-search stopping criterion.
-For LASSO and NNSL the average LCE of AMGS is actually above $L_f$.
-ACGM has an average LCE that is more than $40\%$ lower than AMGS on these problems whereas for L1LR the average is more than three times lower than AMGS.
+This is does not happen due to AMGS's reliance on a ``damped relaxation condition''~\cite{refaak} line-search stopping criterion.
+For LASSO and NNLS, the average LCE of AMGS is actually above $L_f$.
+ACGM has an average LCE that is roughly two thirds that of AMGS on these problems whereas for L1LR the average is more than three times lower than AMGS.
 The difference between the LCE averages of ACGM and MACGM is negligible.

 Indeed, monotonicity, as predicted, does not alter the overall iteration convergence rate and has a stabilizing effect.
 MACGM overshoots do have a negative but limited impact on the computational convergence rate.
 We have noticed in our simulations that overshoots occur less often for larger problems, such as the tested instance of NNLS.